Inglourious Basterds: Casting

 Tarantino originally sought Leonardo DiCaprio to be cast as Hans Landa, before deciding to have the character played by a native German-speaking actor.
 The role ultimately went to Austrian Christoph Waltz who, according to Tarantino, "gave me my movie" as he feared the part was "unplayable".
-Pitt and Tarantino had wanted to work together for a number of years, but they were waiting for the right project.
+Brad Pitt and Tarantino had wanted to work together for a number of years, but they were waiting for the right project.
 When Tarantino was halfway through the film's script, he sensed that Pitt was a strong possibility for the role of Aldo Raine.
 By the time he had finished writing, Tarantino thought Pitt "would be terrific" and called Pitt's agent to ask if he was available.